Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Defining a Collective Well-Being Metric for Social Media

 \subsection{Research on collective well-being and social media}

 The literature presents several definitions and measures of well-being \citep{topp20155,gerson2018social}.
-Some of them were applied in the context of social media to estimate their effects \citep{mitchell2011internet,verduyn2017social,kross2013facebook,chen2017building,wang2014effects} but were mostly considering the single individual with limited consideration for the overarching social aspects \citep{helliwell2003s}.
+Some of them were applied in the context of social media to estimate their effects \citep{mitchell2011internet,verduyn2017social,kross2013facebook,chen2017building,wang2014effects} but mostly considering the single individual with limited consideration for the overarching social aspects \citep{helliwell2003s}.

-Gross Domestic Product (GDP) has been proposed as an index of economic well-being of a community\footnote{Retrieved from: https://voxeu.org/article/defence-gdp-measure-wellbeing}.
-However, the economics view is not difficult to connect to a social media context.
-Still, they share similar key issues: which aspects to measure and, most of all, how to compare and aggregate measures of individuals' well-being to synthesize that of the whole society \citep{costanza2014development}.
+Gross Domestic Product (GDP) has been proposed as an index of the economic well-being of a community\footnote{Retrieved from: https://voxeu.org/article/defence-gdp-measure-wellbeing}.
+In such contexts, inequality is also an important factor, and it is common practice to use the Gini index to measure it \citep{osberg2017limitations}.
+While the economics view is difficult to connect to a social media context, they share similar key issues: which aspects to measure and, above of all, how to compare and aggregate measures of individuals' well-being to synthesize that of the whole society \citep{costanza2014development}, even if in this work we consider only the local educational community.

-Multidisciplinary notions of CWB extend that of individual well-being to measure a group level property (construct).
+Multidisciplinary notions of CWB extend that of individual well-being to measure a group-level property (construct).
 They include community members’ individual well-being incorporating diverse domains, such as physical and mental health, often stressing the presence of positive conditions.
 They study which properties of the community affect the members and how much each of these properties adds to a comprehensive measure of collective well-being.
+We already stressed the importance of education and educational objectives to support constructive interactions and achieve desirable community conditions, i.e. a high level of well-being.
+However, education itself is often already part of well-being frameworks \citep{roy2018collective,spratt2017wellbeing,white2007wellbeing,michalos2017education}.
+The connection between education and well-being has been analysed from several perspectives.
+In our framework, the most relevant one is the one defined as \emph{social and emotional literacy} in \citep{spratt2017conceptualising}.